Administrative Procedure 245: Programs - Care and Treatment

 Legal References

-Education Act: Section 170 Duties of Boards- Special Education Programs and Services; Ministry of Education Policy/Program Memorandum 161 Supporting Children and Student with Prevalent Medical Conditions; O. Reg.
+References: Education Act (subsection 171 (1), paragraph 40), Ministry of Education Policy/Program Memorandum 156 Supporting Transitions for Students with Special Education Needs, Ministry of Education Policy/Program Memorandum 161 Supporting Children and Students with Prevalent Medical Conditions; O. Reg.
 181/98 Identification and Placement of Exceptional Pupils; R.R.O.
 Reg.
 298 Operation of Schools; R.R.O.
 Reg.
-306 Special Education Programs and Services; Ministry of Education Student-Focused Funding: Legislative Grants (Intensive Support Amount 4- I.S.A.
-4 Guidelines)
+306 Special Education Programs and Services; Ministry of Education Special Education Grant: Education and Community Partnership Program (ECPP) Allocation

 Related References